KietDo0602/vim-hanoian/README.md

 Edit the note of each file and save them.

 ## Cusomization
 To customize settings, change content of the settings key of json inside '~/hanoi.json'

 ## Implementation
-All contents are stored within hanoi.json file
+All settings are stored within hanoi-settings.json file All files the user are stored within hanoi.json file

 1. Allow storing files paths and jumping around
 2. Each file has a note - txt or json - txt now only